Frequently asked questions

 What does the new law say about how service providers should consider birth certificates as evidence of sex or gender?

 The new legislation clarifies how birth certificates can be used as evidence of sex or gender.
-Where service providers need to determine someone’s sex or gender, other factors can be considered over and above the sex listed on a birth certificate.
+Where service providers need to determine someone’s sex or gender, other factors can be considered over and above the registered sex listed on a birth certificate.
 This reflects the fact that birth certificates are not intended to be considered evidence of a person’s identity (usually birth certificates are provided with other documents such as a driver licence or passports to prove identity).

 The self-identification process should not affect how access to single sex spaces or sports is determined.
 Birth certificates are not usually used to determine a person’s right to access single sex services or spaces.